AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

    ![Roll out the modifications of source to a few or all live copies](assets/livecopy_rollout_page.png)

-   *Figure: Roll out the modifications of source to a few or all live copies*
+   *Figure: Roll out the modifications of source to a few or all live copies.*

 >[!NOTE]
 >